-Learning a new language isn’t easy especially for someone of retirement age but it can be a very rewarding experience.
+Learning a new language is not easy, especially for someone of retirement age, but it can be a very rewarding experience.
 Speaking the local language will definitely improve your quality of life in your new country.

 Buying an health insurance policy and a repatriation policy before moving abroad is very important, for some countries it can even be mandatory.
-I’ve written an article about health insurance, click here to read it.
+I have written a guide about health insurance, click here to read it.

 Prepare your banking strategy

 Having a solid banking strategy in place is a very important step to take before expatriation.
-I have written an article about offshore banking that I recommend you read.
+I have written a guide about offshore banking that I recommend you read.

 Get the appropriate visa